canonical/craft-artifacts/docs/release-notes/index.rst

   public discussion.
 For example, "In October 2024, the NIST published SP ABC-123, urging software publishers to cease the use of encryption algorithm
-  X. We are deprecating its usage in this release, and plan to remove it in Starcraft 1.1.
+  X. We are deprecating its usage in this release, and plan to remove it in Craft Artifacts 1.1.
 For more details about this decision and our policy, see
   ```Security notice on encryption X <>`_`` on the Ubuntu blog.">